NameTakenBonk/SuphisDataStoreModule/README.md

 ```

 # Update
+From 0.10 to 0.14

+# * 0.11
+* SaveWhenClosing renamed to SaveOnClose
-* added FailsBeforeClose & AttemptsRemaining
+* FailsBeforeClose renamed to LockAttempts
-* this should make the session more resilient to outages
+* Added AttemptsChanged event
+* Saving, StateChanged and AttemptsChanged events now return the datastore session object
+* bug fix

+# * 0.12
+* Lock loop accuracy improved this allow us to reduce the lock time from
-* the time it takes for a session to time out is now (LockInterval + 1) * FailsBeforeClose + 30 seconds
-* so by default its 61 * 5 + 30 = 335 seconds
+* (LockInterval + 1) * LockAttempts + 30 seconds to LockInterval * LockAttempts + 30 seconds

-* if the MemoryStore server goes down and once AttemptsRemaining goes down to 0 the session will close
-* but if the MemoryStore server comes back up within 300 seconds the session will continue like nothing happened
+# * 0.13
+* Added a internal save throttle to prevent "Datastore request was added to queue." warning

+# * 0.14
+* Doing dataStoreModule.new("Name", "Key") after doing dataStore:Destroy() will now always give you a brand new session object even if the previous session has not yet saved